 Online lessons and videos can be great too but NOTHING compares to working with an experienced coach in person.

 The problem is that there's so many videos and SO much information online that it can be overwhelming and leave you feeling confused and not knowing where to start.

-There's a reason that the top footballers, fighters, athletes, musicians and business people in the world have coaches - they are committed to learning, growing and constantly improving.
+There's a reason that the top footballers, fighters, athletes, musicians and business people in the world have coaches - they are committed to learning, growing and constantly improving as quick as possible.

-There are lots of great online lessons but what they can't do is give you that personal touch and tell you where you're going wrong.
+There are lots of great online lessons but they can't tell you where you're going wrong!